How to optimize controls in arbitrary quantum systems using graphs

 # Create a optimizable complex-valued piecewise-constant (PWC) signal.

-rough_gamma = graph.utils.complex_optimizable_pwc_signal(
+rough_gamma = graph.complex_optimizable_pwc_signal(

 segment_count=segment_count, maximum=gamma_max, duration=duration